i2mx/i2mx.github.io/notes/Poisson.md

 &= \frac{e^{-\lambda} \cdot \lambda^r}{r!} \lim_{n \to \infty} \left( \frac{n}{n} \cdot \frac{n-1}{n} \cdot \dots \cdot \frac{n-r+1}{n} \right)
 \end{align*} \\
 $$
-Now if is not too much work to show that the limit evaluates to $1$ which gives us the poisson distribution formula again.
+Now it is not too much work to show that the limit evaluates to $1$ which gives us the poisson distribution formula again.

 ---